xuedong09/setup-ipsec-vpn/docs/clients-xauth.md

 1. Right-click on the wireless/network icon in system tray, select **Open Network and Sharing Center**.
 1. On the left, click **Change adapter settings**.
 Right-click on the new VPN and choose **Properties**.
 1. Click the **Security** tab.
 Select "Layer 2 Tunneling Protocol with IPsec (L2TP/IPSec)" for **Type of VPN**.
 1. Click **Allow these protocols**.
-Select the "Challenge Handshake Authentication Protocol (CHAP)" checkbox, and deselect all others.
+Check "Challenge Handshake Authentication Protocol (CHAP)" and uncheck all others.
 1. Click **OK** to save the VPN connection details.

 ![Select only CHAP in VPN connection properties](https://cloud.githubusercontent.com/assets/5104323/16024310/b113e9b6-3186-11e6-9e03-12f5455487ba.png)